 My first thought, if I receive a mission with expected enemy contact, isn’t “Boy, my armor’s really gonna slow me down.”
 My first thought is “Now, where did I put all those extra pieces of body armor?”
 Followed by “I hope I’m on the 240 Bravo,” and “I wonder how many grenades I can fit in this pouch.”

-I don’t care if it adds another 30 or even 40 lbs. to my load-out.
+I don’t care if it adds another 30 lbs. to my load-out.
 If there are going to be badguys trying to put holes in me, I want every pound of armor that I can scrape together, plus whatever weaponry comes closest to being “excessively injurious or having indiscriminate effects” according to the laws of war without technically going over the line.
 I’d carry a minigun if I could just get my minions to schlep the electrics and ammo around behind me.
 I’m convinced that this mindset has been pretty much consistent throughout the history of human warfare.